helena-spawn/grass-demo/readme.md

         this._curveEnd.add(wind.mult(this._curveEndMultiplier));
     };

-Here I multiply the force on the <code>curveEnd</code> control point to create a circular movement.
+Here I multiply the force on the `curveEnd` control point to create a circular movement.

-The <code>applyBounds</code> function reverses the force and bounces the points back and forth.
+The `applyBounds` function reverses the force and bounces the points back and forth.

     applyBounds = (): void =>
     {